graphile/graphile-engine/packages/lds/README.md

 ## Cleaning up

 It's essential that you drop the logical replication slot when you no longer need it, otherwise your disk will fill up.
-To do so:
+PostgreSQL does this for you with slots marked as "temporary", but for normal slots you must do this manually:

 ```sql
 SELECT pg_drop_replication_slot('postgraphile'); -- or whatever slot name you were using.
 ```

-(It's okay to keep it active whilst you're running the LDS because we'll keep consuming the data and it'll be cleared automatically.
+(It's okay to keep the slot active whilst you're running the LDS because we'll keep consuming the data and it'll be cleared automatically.
 It's only when LDS isn't running that data will build up.)